dv2y/ROLauncher/README.md

 How that works?
 ---------------
-Launcher.ini holds just your RCX and RO path, and Launcher.bat utilizes that information to launch both applications.
+Launcher.ini holds just your RCX and RO paths, and Launcher.bat utilizes that information to launch both applications.

 License
 -------